 We eat every day, but how often do we stop to think about how that process happens?
-The answers lie in your digestive system!
+Have you ever thought about how the digestive system functions.

 Is Bacteria Bad or Good?